tytydraco/yessleep/out/The_Forest_Taxi.md

 If I understood correctly, if I made another person see the image he AirDropped me, the cabin would show up to them just like it did to me, and once they entered I'd be able to go back to... the world I came from.

 Back to the present, it's only been a day since I fell into the rabbit hole of this and I already feel like I'm going insane.
-I can't do this much longer.
+I can't do this for much longer.

 I also don't want to sacrifice another person just so I can be free, so I came up with a plan.
 I ain't sure if it's going to work, I still don't understand how this all is happening, but it's worth a try.
 I need to do it before my phone runs out of battery.

 I still have the image the guy sent me.
 I need to post it online, but with a guarantee that a lot of people will see it.
 My social media are not even an option, because I don't, under any circumstances, want the people close to me to see it.
 I'm not putting them through this.
 I'll rather choose a million strangers.

 Now listen, technically, if thousands of people kept seeing it, it would mean that nobody would stay here long enough.
+Right?
 If I'm correct, it would create a loop, and the people would just keep switching.

 I know exactly where to post it.
-I've already written it all down, so the people reading it will know what's going on once they get here.
+I'd already written it all down, so the people reading it will know what's going on once they get here.
 I added an image link of the spiral to the article- and cropped myself out so I won't end up being blamed by the internet.

 My data are turned on, connecting me to the internet and now, only one button is dividing me from freedom - "**Post to** r/nosleep".